Q. What makes G-Star so different from the high school my child is zoned to attend next year?

 Q. Where is the school located?

-G-Star School is located at 2030 S. Congress Avenue in West Palm Beach.
+G-Star School is located at 2030 S. Congress Avenue in Palm Springs, FL.
 It is three blocks south of Forest Hill Boulevard on the east side of the road (across the street from the YMCA).
-The School\’s mailing address is 2065 Prairie Rd., Bldg.
-J, West Palm Beach, FL 33406
+The School’s mailing address is S. Congress Avenue, Bldg.
+J, Palm Springs, FL 33406.

 Q. The film, TV production, and Acting aspects of the school sound great, but what about academics?

-G-Star offers International Baccalaureate Programme, Advanced Placement (AP) classes, honors classes, and dual enrollment with FAU, PBCC, and Lynn University.
+G-Star offers International Baccalaureate World Programme, Advanced Placement (AP) classes, and honors classes.
 As a public charter high school, G-Star offers academic courses required by the State of Florida for high school graduation: four credits of English, three credits of social studies, three credits of science, three credits of mathematics, one-half credit of life management skills, one-half credit of personal fitness, and one-half credit of physical education.
 As part of our college-preparatory program, foreign language is also offered.
 As the school grows and student needs arise, academic courses will be added to the course roster.

 Q. What about sports?